Jyoti Prakash Saha

 • IMOTC (International Mathematical Olympiad Training Camp)

-• A month-long training camp, held sometime during from April to May.
+• About a month-long training camp, held usually in May.

 • Through the TSTs (Team Selection Tests), it leads to the selection of six students to represent India at IMO.